 The Burford Institute of Music was launched in September 2014 following a request from the County Music Service in Oxfordshire to become a musical hub for the area because of the outstanding music already taking place at the school.
-Today the Institute shares its expertise and enthusiasm with others across the North Cotswold Area and offers outstanding opportunities for those with an interest in, and a commitment to, music.
+Today the Institute shares its expertise and enthusiasm with others across Oxfordshire and offers outstanding opportunities for those with an interest in, and a commitment to, music.

 A strong music department

 The school has a large number of students studying music at both GCSE and ‘A’ Level and runs a musical programme throughout the year that showcases its individual performers, ensembles and rock bands and the Music Department stages a full-scale Broadway musical every other year.

 The students are regularly invited to perform outside school.
 Venues have included the Tower of London, Christ Church Cathedral in Oxford and a number of private functions in the local community.

 A unique musical experience